Rigidly-rotating scalar fields: between real divergence and imaginary fractalization: Bounded Klein-Gordon field

 \subsection{Slow rotation: moment of inertia and shape}

-Finally, we discuss the expansion in Eq.~\eqref{eq_RKT_F_exp} of the free energy density $\om{F}$ in the case of slow rotation.
-In particular, we focus on the free energy in the absence of rotation, $\om{F}(0)$, as well as the first two coefficients, the dimensionless moment of inertia, $K_2$, and the dimensionless shape coefficient, $K_4$, which we evaluate using:
+Finally, we discuss the expansion in Eq.~\eqref{eq_Kn_def} of the free energy density $\om{F}$ in the case of slow rotation.
+In particular, we focus on the free energy in the absence of rotation, $\om{F}(0)$, as well as the first two coefficients, $K_2$ (related to the moment of inertia) and $K_4$ (related to rotation-induced deformability), which we evaluate using: